Your resume can be a life-changing document.

 Not only does this look unprofessional, but it shows you lack attention to detail or that you didn’t care enough to read it through.

-If you’re concerned about your spelling and grammar, have a friend or family member check it over for you, or make the most of free spelling and grammar tools like the aforementioned, Grammarly.
+If you’re concerned about your spelling and grammar, have a friend or family member check it over to be safe.

 Common resume questions

 Throughout the resume-writing process, you might find that you have a few questions.
 And you aren’t the only one.